FrancescaK/MongoDB_Community_Kit/mugs_dak.md

 Network (online): Get the word out to your colleagues.
 Share it with your LinkedIn connections, on Facebook and twitter.
 Email your co-workers and invite them to attend.

 ###Improve Content
-Finding speakers is difficult, but it’s not impossible.
+Finding speakers is often difficult, but it’s never impossible.
 If you’re having a hard time finding good speakers, reach out to your contact at MongoDB.
 They might be able to support you there.
 Some speakers have a lot of potential, but need support.
 Offer your help and expertise to less-experienced presenters to ensure they can offer their best performance at your MUG.
 You can look over their slides before an event, or meet them beforehand to do a dry-run of the presentation.

 ###Improve the format